 How to choose the right water softener for your home

-After more than 24 years in the UK industry, I entirely recognise that choosing the right softener for your home with tremendous care is incredibly important.
+After more than 25 years in the UK industry, I absolutely recognise that choosing the right softener for your home with tremendous care is incredibly important.

 If you select very well, choosing a domestic softener should be a decision you need only make once every 20–30 years, and in a few cases, the right softener could even last you much longer.

-Cheaper budget softeners have an effective softening capability of between 3-8 years if you're lucky, while plumber/builder grade models might be more likely to give you 5-15 years, but all too often the range is to the lower end of that scale.
+- Cheaper budget softeners have an effective softening capability of between 3-8 years if you're lucky, while plumber/builder grade models might be more likely to give you 5-15 years, but all too often the range is to the lower end of that scale.
+You probably wonder why that is the case, and I will cover that within this page.

-On the other hand, higher-quality consumer-grade models can give 15 years +, and some even go considerably further than that.
-The oldest quality domestic softener we have serviced is over 30 years old, and amazingly, the spares all still available!
+- On the other hand, higher-quality consumer-grade models can give 15-20 years +, and some even go considerably (did I mention ‘considerably’?) further than that.
+As two of our recent older-machine customers found out when their softeners went wrong at close to 30 years old, and amazingly, the spares were still available!

 In the video below, this customer chose their softener very well…

-When I went to see them, they told me that they had purchased it in 1976, over 40 years earlier, for about £1,000 in today's money, which in those days was close to £9,000 - considerably more than we would pay for a quality softener today.
+When I went to see the customer below, they told me that they had purchased their softener in 1976, over 40 years earlier, for about £1,000 in today's money, which in those days was close to £9,000 - considerably more than we would pay for a quality softener today.

-When the customer invited us in to do a FREE Health check on it, it was still giving softened water.
+When the customer asked us in to do a FREE Health check on their softener, it was still giving softened water.
 However, the customer had noted that the time clock was no longer working consistently, and this prompted his decision to ask us to do a check.

 How to choose the right and best softener for your home